thrivensunshine/check-it-test-it/README.md

-jusy a quick repo t check git
+jusy a quick repo to check git